DeathSmack/zamrock/README.md

 ## Join Our Community

 > Connect with fellow music enthusiasts on our Discord server, where you can engage in discussions, share your favorite tracks, and collaborate on mixtapes.
 Stay up to date with our 24/7 internet radio, podcasts, and videos showcasing the best of ZamRock and other rare genres.
 Check out our website for the latest releases, news, and updates.
+> Although we like a lot of other rare genres, and play a wide variety via Mixtapes.
+Our goal is to create a platform that amplifies underrepresented music, challenges the status quo.Overall thi s is a search and rescue mission for Zamrock music.